 If you know you have some larger purchases coming up – and you’ve got the money saved up to pay it – it can be a great time to open your new travel rewards card.
 Time it right, and use your new card to pay for college tuition, home renovation, new furniture, or a new phone or laptop that you had been planning to purchase.

 Some companies may charge a small fee to pay for something with a credit card, so it’s important to do the math.
 But if you’re getting a big stash of bonus points or miles, it may be worth the small fee to meet your minimum spend goal.
-Keep in mind that paying those fees aren’t necessarily worth it for just regular points after you meet a minimum spend and earn the sign-up bonus.
+Keep in mind that paying those fees isn’t necessarily worth it just to earn the regular points after you’ve already met a minimum spend and earned the sign-up bonus.

 If you owe the government money each year, you can also pay your taxes with a credit card!
 There is a small fee, so again, this may not be the best option for earning normal points.
 But it can be a great way to hit your minimum spend on that new card.
 All of the below options are IRS-approved payment processors for paying your taxes with a card.

-However, Pay1040.com charges the lowest fee at 1.87%, so there really isn’t a reason to use the others.
+However, PayUSAtax.com charges the lowest fee at 1.96%, so there really isn’t a reason to use the others.

 If you love a good thrift and flip or are already a reseller, put your skills to work helping you meet that minimum spend goal!
 Purchase whatever you’re reselling with a card and flip it on Facebook Marketplace, Poshmark, eBay, or other selling platforms.
 Just remember that when reselling, earning that money back isn’t instant; make sure you’ve got the financial security to wait for those items to sell and earn it back.